achiko/DiscrodAgent/readme.md

 # Cross-Channel Discord Agent

-Create a Discord `AI Agent` that monitors and manages multiple Discord channels.
+Create a Discord `AI Agent` that monitors multiple Discord channels.
 When the agent detects signals related to subscribed topics, it will react accordingly.

 ## Scenario